paullassen/paullassen.github.io/projects/NeuroEvolutionOfAugmentingTopology.md

 has_children: true
 ---
 # **Neuro-Evolution of Augmenting Topology**
 I stumbled upon a paper outlining an algorithm for developing Neural Networks using a genetic algorithm rather than the standard back-prop based machine learning method.
-I'll have to sniff around for the original paper, but I'll certainly add it to this intro.
+The paper in question is entitled [Evolving Neural Networks through Augmenting Topologies](https://ieeexplore.ieee.org/abstract/document/6790655)

 ## Background
 I finished my bachelor's degree on darkest days of 2016 in the frigid north and found myself with little to do until I was to start a graduate program in Beijing in the Autumn.
 So naturally I moved back home and bummed around until, in a fit of boredom and inspiration, I decided that I would try my hand at recreating the NEAT algorithm.